 - ACI-24 is our wholly-owned anti-Abeta vaccine candidate that is T-cell independent, meaning it can generate an antibody response in the absence of T-cells.
 This product candidate is currently in a Phase 1/2a clinical study to evaluate safety, tolerability, immunogenicity and biomarker endpoints in patients with mild to moderate AD in Europe.
 We expect to complete our Phase 1/2a clinical study of ACI-24 and announce top line results in the second half of 2016.
-ACI-24 is also being studied in patients with Down syndrome, a population which is at high risk for AD, and we currently have an open Investigational New Drug Application, or IND, for ACI-24 in Down syndrome, which was approved by the FDA in January 2013 (IND 15342).
+ACI-24 is also being studied in a Phase 1 clinical study in patients with Down syndrome, a population which is at high risk for AD.
 A protocol amendment for the Phase 1b study of ACI-24 was submitted to the FDA in September 2015.
 Phase 1 and 2 studies are also currently ongoing in Finland, Sweden and Denmark. - ACI-35 is an anti-tau vaccine candidate that is T-cell independent.
 We are developing ACI-35 under a collaboration agreement with Janssen, which we entered into in December 2014.
 A Phase 1b clinical study to evaluate the safety, tolerability and immunogenicity of ACI-35 in patients with mild to moderate AD is ongoing in Finland and the United Kingdom.
 We and Janssen are co-developing ACI-35 through this ongoing Phase 1b clinical study, which we expect to be completed in the fourth quarter of 2016.
 From Phase 2 and onward, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.
 We expect Phase 2 clinical studies to begin in 2017.